tdcham/file_name_playground/README.md

     Input: File path of the filename’s CSV.
     Output: Validates the structure of the data file against established conventions.

-    Limitations: Descriptions generated in generate_filename_from_csv in csv_name_convert.py are based solely on measure names.
+Limitations: Descriptions generated in generate_filename_from_csv are based solely on measure names.
 Custom descriptions need to be manually added to the filename.

 3. test_filename.py
-Purpose: This program will take the filenames as the input and check if they adhere to the format of the filenames set by the division.
+Purpose: This program will take the filenames as input and check if they adhere to the format of the filenames set by the division.

   Function 1: test_fnames(filename)